Sarangan0219/aws-er-poc/README.md

 ## Introduction
 This document elaborates on the usage of the Entity Resolution API, showcasing sample requests.
 For this example, the focus is primarily on [getmatchid](https://docs.aws.amazon.com/entityresolution/latest/apireference/API_GetMatchId.html).

+You can incorporate controller and service methods to handle other ER REST API calls

 ## Endpoints

 ### ER API Authorization